 Marking Stamps and Type Information

 Marking stamps and marking type are used to leave an impression on a target object.
 The target may be made of metal, clay, wood, or leather.
-Stamps, hot stamps, metal stamps and type are commonly used for marking products with a brand name, symbol, inspection code, or identification number.
+Stamps, hot stamps, metal stamps, and type are commonly used for marking products with a:

 Marking stamps, hot stamps, metal stamps, and marking type are used in all kinds of industries to mark products; some are used in automated high-volume processes while others are designed to be used by hand.
 A steel hand stamp is a type of metal stamp used to mark metals, wood, or leather by being struck by a hammer.
 A custom metal stamp made of steel or carbide is often used to permanently mark parts or components with logos, date codes, or serial numbers.